oerdnj/XTILO/README.md

 dimensions, the tape is expanded in that direction (in very inefficient manner though).

+The State class also implements Iterator pattern for the list of the States.

 ## Compile

 This projects uses Meson build system and is written in C++17 and can be built